rubenzuurman/duolingo-data-gui/doc/PLAN.md

 ### Milestones
 1. Generate plots.
 	1. Load data using `pandas`.
-	2. Transform data into a usable structure.
+	2. <strike>Transform data into a usable structure.</strike> Add `seconds_since_epoch` column to all dataframes, denoting the time in seconds since Januari 1st 2010.
 	3. Create necessary plots using `matplotlib` and save them to `plots` folder.
 2. Create interface.
 	1. Decide on global layout and create image out of it.